Integrated Korean: Accelerated 1

 - About the Book

-Korean is the seventh most commonly spoken language in the U.S., and Korean heritage students—those with some proficiency in or a cultural connection to the language through family or community—outnumber others learning Korean at the college level.
-Many schools offer a separate heritage track for learning Korean, but until now there has been no textbook designed specifically for heritage or accelerated curriculum students.
+Korean is the seventh most commonly spoken language in the United States, and Korean heritage students―those with some proficiency in or a cultural connection to the language through family or community―make up a substantial portion of Korean learners at the college level.
+Many schools offer a separate heritage track for learning Korean, but until now there has been no textbook designed specifically for heritage learners as well as the increasing number of students from diverse backgrounds who are interested in pursuing intensive learning to build on their prior experience with Korean.

 Audio files for Accelerated Korean may be downloaded in MP3 format at https://kleartextbook.com.